juanmunoz22-bit/juanmunoz22-bit/README.md

 Meet me in here to know what i'm into 🍕
 ----------------------------------------

-I’m currently studying Computer Science.
+I’m a Software Engineer in love of the code and tech.
 I think this has been my greatest experience in life.
-Go on and do it!
-I have Backend Developer Experience and I'm working as Data Engineer 💻
+Go on and do it! 💻 ❣️

 * 🌍  I'm based in Bogota, Colombia
 * ✉️  You can contact me at [juan.pablo982206@gmail.com](mailto:juan.pablo982206@gmail.com)
 * 🚀  I'm currently working at [Uber](http://uber.com)
-* 🧠  I love to nearn new stuff all the time.
+* 🧠  I love to learn new stuff all the time.
 Currently learning Data Engineering and Software Development with Python 🐍
 * ⚡  My slogan? 🌍 The world is yours! 🌍

 ### Skills